Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 — หญิงเองคร้า ???????? (@Ying_BRJ) March 28, 2017

-March has been a busy month for the SongSong Couple.
-While Song Hye-kyo was spotted on posters and standees of Shilla Duty Free store, Song Joong-ki was seen on commercials for Domino’s Pizza and the South Korean clothing brand TOP TEN.
+March has been a busy month for the SongSong couple.
+While Song Hye-kyo was spotted on posters and standees of the Shilla Duty-Free store, Song Joong-ki was seen on commercials for Domino’s Pizza and the South Korean clothing brand TOP TEN.

 Although Song Hye-kyo’s travel plans have not come to light so far, fans were lucky enough to stumble upon Song Joong-ki’s itinerary.

 On March 25, a netizen on Twitter doled out evidence that Song Joong-ki was spotted in China.
-However, neither Song joong-ki nor his agency Blossom Entertainment confirmed his presence in China.
+However, neither Song joong-ki nor his agency, Blossom Entertainment, confirmed his presence in China.

 According to chinese fan, #SongJoongKi spotted at this place today. #송중기 pic.twitter.com/vbhtSeHVqH